grokswap/grokswap.github.io/elements.md

 layout: page
 title: '*grok*: to understand profoundly and intuitively'
 title-short: grok
-description: '*Progress* comes from cross-pollination of ideas.'
-sub1: "What have you *grokked* recently, from a book, article, talk, podcast, or subject you've been researching?"
+description: "What have you *grokked* recently, from a book, article, talk, podcast, or subject you've been researching?"
 image: assets/images/pic02.jpg
 nav-menu: true
 ---